Neptune Blog

 The recall is a metric that quantifies the number of correct positive predictions made out of all positive predictions that could be made by the model.

-The recall is the sum of True Positives across the classes in multi-class classification, divided by the sum of all True Positives and False Negatives in the data.
+In multi-class classification, recall is the sum of True Positives across all the classes, divided by the sum of all True Positives and False Negatives in the data.

 Recall = Sum(TP) / Sum(TP+FN)